contao/docs-archive/api/hooks/insertTagFlags.md

-# insertTagFlags #
+# insertTagFlags

 The `insertTagFlags` hook is triggered when unknown flags (filters) are passed to an insert tag.
-It passes the arguments listed belows and expects the replacement text as return value or false if the flag was not handled.
+It passes the arguments listed belows and expects the replacement text as return value or `false` if the flag was not handled.
-It is available from version 3.1.beta1.
+It is available from version 3.1.0-beta1.

-## Parameters ##
+## Parameters

 1. *boolean* `$flag`

+    The name of the insert tag flag.

 2. *string* $cachedValue